comaps/website/content/support/how-do-the-features-differ-from-those-of-organic-maps/index.md

   order: 50
 ---

 As it split off only recently, CoMaps is still very similar to Organic Maps.
-There are no significant differences yet.
-However, CoMaps is not committed to maintaining parity with Organic Maps, so the two projects will probably diverge slowly over time.
+There are no major differences yet.
+CoMaps currently adopts most of the changes from Organic Maps but also adds its own improvements.
+For example, the user interface has already been slightly improved and the map style is currently being reworked.